astronomer/astro-blog/posts/what-is-data-orchestration-and-why-is-it-essential.md

 Behind the glitz of impressive analytical insights, there is a mountain of time-consuming data preparation.
 Practitioners have claimed that obtaining and processing data accounts for 80% of the effort required!
 Data orchestration may dramatically minimize the amount of time spent on those two stages - it can simply do the hard work of obtaining and preparing the data automatically.

-5. ## Not catching problems fast enough
+5. ## Catching problems only after they make an impact

 Data orchestration tackles one of the ubiquitous business challenges: making data-driven decisions, by allowing organizations to access comprehensive insights across all channels.
 In order to make good decisions, companies need to know about a problem as soon as possible - and if it only shows up in business results, that’s too late.